-Mr. Roth turned and she followed him back into the adjoined room.
-He moved to the desk and sat down in the leather executive chair, indicating with his hand for her to sit across from him.
+Mr. Roth turned and she followed him back into the adjoining room.
+He moved to the desk and sat down in his chair, indicating she sit across from him.
 Jewell was thankful for the wooden barrier between them.
-At least he couldn't see her hands wring nervously in her lap.
+At least he couldn't see her hands wringing nervously in her lap.